 Do you ever get the feeling that men think they can eat anything they want…and then brag about it?
 I know, I totally agree!
 Ladies, you can too, but first, I want to outline the top 5 foods for men to eat for overall health.
 The essentials to avoid heart disease, cancer, and other maladies that target men are found in some pretty neat foods.
 They may seem a little odd, and for those of us non-coastal people, some might be a challenge to find, but these are foods to thing about adding to your daily diet…If anything, it will increase your variety.
 Here it is guys…

-1: OYSTERS.
 The legend is true!
 Oysters are the food of love.
 Consuming only a few oysters a day will deliver a full supply of the antioxidant ZINC.
 This mineral is involved in various body processes like producing DNA and repairing cells.
 Don’t forget, it’s important for solid immune system functioning – you don’t want to ever be sick!
 Get your zinc in!
 You can also get your daily recommended dose of 11 milligrams a day by eating other shellfish, lean beef, lean pork, or legumes.

 I personally love oysters fresh in the shell, but they are also delicious grilled or used in a pasta dish with linguine noodles.

-2: BANANAS.
 Bananas are quick energy and rich in potassium.
 They help to regulate nerves, heartbeat and blood pressure.
-Diets rich in potassium and magnesium (which is also found in bananas) can reduce the risk of stroke.
+Diets rich in potassium and magnesium (which is also found in bananas) help reduce the risk of stroke.
 Potassium and Magnesium are essential in muscle contraction, and as men age, complications can become more prevalent.
 Certainly, you can avoid heart disease and stroke through exercise and diet, but ensuring you get banana a day will help even more.
 As a source of vitamin B6, bananas can also aid your immune system, help form red blood cells, ensure a well-functioning nervous system, and assist protein metabolism.

 A really great way to get in a banana is over cereal, in homemade banana bread, in a yogurt parfait, or frozen and dipped in dark chocolate!